Aleksandar15/GIT-reminds-commands/README.md

 - `git restore --staged` unstages the changes that were staged into the *staging area* (huh).
 Humanly: cleans the *git status* from '*changes to be committed*'
 - `git status` shows the current status of the Git *repository* of the checked out (current) branch: the changes made in the *working directory* against the last commit & whether they are staged for the next commit or not.
   - *Untracked files* are the recently created files which are not yet staged (*git add*-ed).
+  - `-s` flag is short for "short" provide a shorter & more concise summary of the *changes* in my *working directory*; Git shows 3 columns:
+    - The first column indicates the status of the file in the *staging area* (whether the file is new, modified, deleted, renamed, or copied).
+      - A green *M* letter means a file is modified and staged into the *staging area*.
+    - The second column indicates the status of the file in the *working directory* (whether the file is new, modified, deleted, renamed, or copied).
+      - A red *M* letter means a file is modified but is only in the *working directory* & not *staging area*.
+      - Double question marks *??* means file is recently created & is *untracked* in the *staging area*
+    - The third column indicates the name of the file.

 - `git branch` to create, list, rename, and delete branches.
 The default command without flags will show a list of all branches in the repository; the branch prefixed with an asterisk sign (\*) is the current branch I am in.
   - `-a` flag would show the *remote* branches as well.
   - `-m` flag is used to rename the *current* branch.